vcidst/minimal-mistakes/_posts/2018-05-07-databending-on-command-line-audio-sox.md

 There are a couple of things happening here, let me break it down:

-* '-t ul' -- We don't want sox to infer filetype from the filename so this sets the filetype to a headerless raw format 'ul'.
+* `-t ul` -- We don't want sox to infer filetype from the filename so this sets the filetype to a headerless raw format 'ul'.
 The name 'ul' is an abbreviation of μ-law which is an algorithm used in PCM systems.
-* '-c 1' -- Sets number of channels as 1.
+* `-c 1` -- Sets number of channels as 1.
 Although this is default for all raw formats, it doesn't hurt to set it explicitly.
-* '-r 48k' --  Sets the sample rate to 48k
+* `-r 48k` --  Sets the sample rate to 48k
-* 'trim 0 100s :' -- Skip first 100 samples
+* `trim 0 100s :` -- Skip first 100 samples
-* 'echo 0.8 0.88 60 0.5' -- This follows the format taken from man page, echo gain-in gain-out <delay decay>
+* `echo 0.8 0.88 60 0.5` -- This follows the format taken from man page, `echo gain-in gain-out <delay decay>`

-We get this image, 'water_out.bmp'
+We get this image, *water_out.bmp*

 ![alt text](/images/water_out.bmp)